 He was responding to the latest advances made in the arts, film, magazines, and graphics.

 From the fine arts scene he admired Pop Art, Op Art, and collage.

-One certain influence on his Nick fury work -and the entire era- is the JAMES BOND films, with their stylish Pop opening titles (Maurice Binder), gargantuan layered sets (Ken Adam), and male power fantasies.
+One certain influence on his Nick fury work -and the entire era- is the James Bond films, with their stylish Mod opening titles (Maurice Binder), gargantuan layered sets (Ken Adam), and male power fantasies.

 He favored the bold modernist graphics of film posters.

-All of these influences were also reflected in the magazine and poster art of the celebrated BOB PEAK.
+All of these influences were also reflected in the magazine and poster art of the celebrated illustrator Bob Peak.

-Distill this Molotov cocktail, shaken not stirred, and you get a unique masterpiece.
+Distill this Molotov cocktail, shaken not stirred, and you get a unique Pop Art masterpiece.